standiferk/Codeup-Web-Exercises/README.md

-This is an instructional change.
+This is an instructional change.# Codeup-Web-Exercises